nirupamaprv/Practical_Stats/README.md

 - Notes taken during lectures are in .docx files
 - .pynb files are the coding exercises accomplished as part of the curriculum.
 - Files in .pynb format are in Python 3, coded using either Udacity's in-course workspace or ANaconda Navigator.
 These files also include Markdown cells.

+## .pynb File Overview
+- "conditional_probability_bayes_rule.ipynb" is evaluation of Cancer dataset.
+We compute Conditional probabilities of having cancer or not and False Positives
+- "simpsons_paradox.ipynb" - Here, we work with Admissions Dataset to calculate proportions of majors, majors for each gender as well as acceptance rates by gender and by major.
+- "simulating_coin_flips.ipynb" - Coin Flips are computed in this file using NumPy.
+We get to view how actual probabilities edge closer to theoretical numerical values as the number of flips becomes larger.